-During the BEAD Challenge Process, the UH broadband office will only allow challenges from nonprofit organizations, units of local governments, and broadband service providers.
+During the BEAD Challenge Process, the University of Hawai'i Broadband Office (UHBO) will only allow challenges from nonprofit organizations, units of local governments, and broadband service providers.

-Nonprofit organizations include, but are not limited to, Internal Revenue Service 501(c)(3) organizations, organizations on the UH broadband office's published community anchor institution list, and Native Hawaiian Homestead & Beneficiary Associations registered with the U.S. Department of the Interior11.
+Nonprofit organizations include, but are not limited to, Internal Revenue Service 501(c)(3) organizations, organizations on UHBO's published community anchor institution list, and Native Hawaiian Homestead & Beneficiary Associations registered with the U.S. Department of the Interior.

-Units of local government include the City and County of Honolulu, the County of Hawai'i, the County of Kaua'i, and the County of Maui (inclusive of Kalawao
+Units of local government include the City and County of Honolulu, the County of Hawai'i, the County of Kaua'i, and the County of Maui (inclusive of Kalawao County) along with each county's respective agencies, and other State of Hawai'i agencies.